ryanmyang/chatgpt-chrome-extension-firefox/README.md

 ![](https://i.imgur.com/CPMOyG7.gif)

 ## Install

-First clone this repo on your local machine
+First clone/download this repo on your local machine

 Then navigate to the folder, install dependencies